Meet the WPP Team

 Grace Norman

-Grace is a Clinical Genetic Counsellor (GC).
-Her work will be focused primarily on providing counselling and support to patients who are undergoing genetic testing within research studies being undertaken in the Women’s Precision Prevention team in the Cancer Prevention Unit.
+Grace is a Genetic Counsellor.
+Her work is focused on providing counselling and support to patients who are undergoing genetic testing within research studies.
 Grace completed her BSc in Genetics at Stellenbosch University, South Africa.
-She then went on to complete her masters in Genetic and Genomic Counselling at Cardiff University.
-Grace has worked in a regional genetics service for the NHS in London before she joined the WPP team in February 2025.
+She then completed a masters in Genetic and Genomic Counselling at Cardiff University.
+Grace previously worked in a regional genetics service for the NHS.

 Dona Chakraborty